wacncontent/CustomizeTool/removeCommentOutput2/articles/hdinsight/hdinsight-hadoop-customize-cluster-v1.md

 Built-in components are fully supported, and Microsoft Support will help to isolate and resolve issues related to these components.

 Custom components receive commercially reasonable support to help you to further troubleshoot the issue.
 This might result in resolving the issue or asking you to engage available channels for the open-source technologies where deep expertise for that technology is found.
-For example, there are many community sites that can be used, like: <a href ="https://social.msdn.microsoft.com/Forums/azure/home?forum=hdinsight" target="_blank">MSDN forum for HDInsight</a> and <a href="http://stackoverflow.com" target="_blank">Stack Overflow</a>.
-Also, Apache projects have project sites on <a href="http://apache.org" target="_blank">Apache.org</a>; for example, <a href="http://hadoop.apache.org/" target="_blank">Hadoop</a>.
+For example, there are many community sites that can be used, like: <a href ="https://social.msdn.microsoft.com/Forums/azure/home?forum=hdinsight" target="_blank">MSDN forum for HDInsight</a> and <a href="http://stackoverflow..
+Also, Apache projects have project sites on <a href="http://apache.org" target="_blank">Apache.org</a>; for example, <a href="http://hadoop.apache.org/" target="_blank">Hadoop</a> and <a href="http://spark.a..

 The HDInsight service provides several ways to use custom components.
 Regardless of how a component is used or installed on the cluster, the same level of support applies.
 Below is a list of the most common ways that custom components can be used on HDInsight clusters: